fpereiro/gotoB/tutorial/tutorial.md

 gotoв takes a further step on this direction: it generates (almost) all its HTML and CSS using js itself, on the client, and with no templates!
 We will see how very soon.
 Because gotoв uses js to generate its HTML and CSS, it is 100% reliant on js.

-A web application powered by gotoв only requests data from the server, but almost no HTML or CSS.
+A webapp powered by gotoв only requests data from the server, but almost no HTML or CSS.

-## Chapter 1 - into the code
+## The name of the game

+merge with the top
+Not design, implementation!
+This is core.
+Iteration, but not the same.
+We're concerned here with implementation.

+HTMC: html and perhaps some css.
+CSS also comes from external stylesheets.

+data + templates = the page!
+the two parts of the page.
+things that are related to how things are seen, and then things that go in!

+variable replacement.
+conditional (hide/show, for example, or different color). iteration. template replacement: call one template from the other to avoid repetition.

+The browser doesn't care: it's all HTMC to it!

+data continuum: more and less durable.
+Also a decision, usually not all durable, and you need durable.
+Why not in pages?
+No user input!

+User accesses & changes data.
+This perhaps defines the application!
+Rethink what I said above about no page refresh.

+changes in data must be reflected in the page. and elements in the page trigger changes in data.
+This is the eternal loop.

+Typical pattern: change data, refresh the page.
+Refresh partially, through browser mechanism.

+## Part 2: vanilla js apps

+on top of vanilla, we'll use gotoB!

-To make you lose fear of code - in case you have any - we're going to create together a web application from scratch!
+To make you lose fear of code - in case you have any - we're going to create together a webapp from scratch!
 You only need the following:

 - A computer.
 - A text editor.